-This document is descriptive, not normative.
-It aims to help those who are new to the Incubator learn its ways and netiquette.
+This document aims to help those who are new to the Incubator to learn its ways and netiquette.

 The usual advice applies.
 If you are not familiar with the way mailing lists work at Apache, read this.

 Please ensure that your mail client is correctly configured.
-In particular, post only plain text emails to these lists.
+In particular, post only plain text emails without attachments to these lists.
 Apache spam filters may reject HTML emails.

-The incubator is a public meeting place with a diverse and ever-changing community.
-Creating social bonds and establishing a reputation is important.
+The Incubator is a public meeting place with a diverse and ever-changing community.
+Creating social bonds and establishing a reputation is essential.
 Please be polite, courteous and diplomatic.

 When in doubt - ask on general.AT.incubator.apache.org.